esc/compress-me-stupid/slides.rst

 So What about other Codecs? -- Ratio
 ------------------------------------

-    * Although this speed increase comes at the cost of comression ratio
+    * Although this speed increase comes at the cost of compression ratio

 .. code-block:: pycon